UnderwaterOwlbear/underwaterowlbear.github.io/Pages/rules.md

 Table: Mage Levels

 ## Thief
+**Weapons** Any except swords
+**Armor** Padded
-You start with d6 HP and 3d6x10 coins.
-Thieves can use clubs, knives, staves, and bows, and wear padded armor or mail, but cannot use shields or helms.
-When they reach 9th level, they become a Master Thief, and can set up a hideout to attract fellow criminals.
+**Name Level** When they reach 9th level, they become a Master Thief, and can set up a hideout to attract fellow criminals.

-**Thievery**
+**Backstab** Thieves have advantage on attacks against, and deal double damage to, surprised opponents.
-Thieves may use their thievery skill to perform the following feats of stealth and skulduggery:
+**Thievery** Thieves may use their thievery skill to perform the following feats of stealth and skulduggery:

 - Hear noises through doors or across rooms
 - Pick locks or disable traps